 Preparing to roll over the edge of the plateau.

 The orders were given and Gerlach brought the Storch's engine to full power while twelve hefty men held it back.
 At the right moment, Gerlach dropped his hand and they let go.
 It hurtled over the rock-strewn plateau as it gathered speed but the wheels failed to leave the ground.
 The edge of the plateau drew closer and closer.
 Suddenly they lifted from the ground but a moment later the Storch fell again and one of its wheels hit a rock, sending the aircraft toppling over the edge into the valley below.

 Gerlach was trying everything to pull the Storch out of its dive as, from above, the troops ran to the edge of the plateau and leaned over to see the machine falling helplessly towards the bottom of the valley.
 Down and down it went.
 Suddenly and almost miraculously, the Storch corrected its doomed path - less than a hundred feet from the ground - and from that moment flew stably away to the south-west, towards the Avezzano Valley as though nothing untoward had happened.

 They landed on the Pratica di Mare airfield, where Gerlach's passengers were transferred to a Heinkel and eventually flown to the Fuhrer's headquarters in East Prussia.

-Gerlach was later awarded a Knight’s Cross for his outstanding participation in the rescue.
+Gerlach was later awarded a Knight’s Cross ("Ritterkreuz") for his outstanding participation in the rescue.

-In memory of Murray Nash (died 2009 - click here for his Tribute page).
+In memory of Murray Nash.
+(Died 2009.)
+Click here for our Tribute page.